Murder of a Mafia Daughter: Storyline

 The title is a biography and true account of Susan Berman and her December 23, 2000, murder.
 A journalist, screenwriter and author of Easy Street, Berman grew up as mob royalty in Las Vegas.
 She was discovered dead in her rented Beverly Hills home, lying face down in a spare bedroom after her dogs were seen running in and out of an open back door.
 Originally, Los Angeles police thought Berman’s death was a mob hit, because Berman’s father, Davie Berman, was a Jewish mobster with ties to the Chicago syndicate, plus Berman was killed with a single bullet to the back of her head, which at the time was believed to be a contract-style hit.

 A 2003 review of the book by Las Vegas CityLife pointed out that while Berman’s murder appeared to be a mob-style execution, the author “presents evidence that Susan's killing had nothing to do with her father's Mob connections."

-The book details a person of interest identified by LAPD detectives as Robert Durst, Berman’s college friend from the University of California, Los Angeles, whose wife, Kathie Durst, disappeared in 1982.
+The book describes a person of interest identified by LAPD detectives as Robert Durst, Berman’s college friend from the University of California, Los Angeles, whose wife, Kathie Durst, disappeared in 1982.
 While Durst was a person of interest, he wasn't charged with Berman's death until more than 14 years later when the LAPD issued an arrest warrant and Durst was apprehended on March 14, 2015, in New Orleans.
 True Crime Zine, in a review of the book, wrote that "detectives came to suspect one of (Susan's) long-time friends but have never been able to charge him with murder."

+KNPR, in a 2017 interview with Scott, wrote that Murder of a Mafia Daughter "details Berman's life in Las Vegas, her time as a journalist in San Francisco, her ties to Durst and her murder on Christmas Eve in 2000."